haoxing-du/ToyFlow/README.md

 module load tensorflow/2.6.0
 srun python train_parallel.py --model_name moon
 ```

+The second option is to use the terminal from **jupyterhub**.
+When you start a new jupyter session, the exclusive GPU node gives you quick access to 4 GPUs.
+If you would like to try 16 GPUs as the previous example, you can request by selecting ```Configurable GPU``` and selecting the maximum number of nodes: 4.
+After that, running the ```srun``` command within the terminal option at jupyterlab should be enough to run the script using the multiple GPUs!

 This should be enough to run using multiple processes at a time!
 What is the time difference for each epoch between the multi-GPU implementation and the single GPU implementation?